Constantinople: Rise and Fall (A Brief History)

 Theodosian walls of Constantinople, 4th – 5th century CE.

 Located at the crossroads of East and West, it did not take long for Constantinople to become one of the most important places in the ancient and medieval world.
 Thanks to its natural harbor – the Golden Horn – Constantinople was a commercial hub, controlling the vital shipping routes and the overland trade as a terminus of the Silk Roads.
 No wonder many tried (and failed) to conquer the “Queen of the Cities.”
-Built in the fifth century, under the reign of emperor Theodosius II (thus the name), the mighty Theodosian walls defended the approaches to the city by land.
+Built in the 5th century, under the reign of emperor Theodosius II (thus the name), the mighty Theodosian walls defended the approaches to the city by land.

 The unique triple defensive system, composed of open and enclosed spaces, a moat, and outer and inner walls, punctured by a series of well-positioned towers, endured several sieges, keeping the city and the Empire alive.
 In addition, Constantinople was protected by the Sea Walls, the “wooden wall” – the imperial navy, and by the massive chain that prevented hostile fleet’s entry to the Golden Horn.